Diane Gilbert Sypolt: Government service

-Federal judicial service
+Claims court service

 On July 31, 1990, Sypolt was nominated by President George H. W. Bush to a seat on the U.S. Claims Court (later U.S. Court of Federal Claims) vacated by the elevation of Randall Ray Rader to the Federal Circuit.
 Sypolt was confirmed by the Senate on October 12, 1990, and received her commission on October 17, 1990, entering on duty October 22, 1990.
 She assumed senior status on January 31, 2005 and retired from the bench on September 1, 2005.

 Personal life

 Sypolt was married to history professor Allen Weinstein until 1990.
 She and Weinstein had two sons, Andrew and David.
 In October 1995, Sypolt married Dwight D. Sypolt, although she continued to serve under the name Diane Gilbert Weinstein.